 We perceive concept detection in video as a combined multimedia analysis and machine learning problem.
-Given an n-dimensional multimedia feature vector $x_i$ , part of a shot i [25], the aim is to obtain a measure, which indicates whether semantic concept $\omega_j$ is present in shot i.
+Given an n-dimensional multimedia feature vector $x_i$ , part of a shot i [26], the aim is to obtain a measure, which indicates whether semantic concept $\omega_j$ is present in shot i.
 We may choose from various audiovisual feature extraction methods to obtain $x_i$ , and from a variety of supervised machine learning approaches to learn the relation between $\omega_j$ and $x_i$ .
 The supervised machine learning process is composed of two phases: training and testing.
 In the first phase, the optimal configuration of features is learned from the training data.
 In the second phase, the classifier assigns a probability $p(\omega_j|x_i)$ to each input feature vector for each semantic concept.

-Our TRECVID 2009 concept detection approach builds on previous editions of the MediaMill semantic video search engine [31, 35], which draws inspiration from the bagof-words approach propagated by Schmid and her associates [18, 23, 50], as well as recent advances in keypointbased color features [43] and codebook representations [44, 46].
+Our TRECVID 2009 concept detection approach builds on previous editions of the MediaMill semantic video search engine [32, 36], which draws inspiration from the bagof-words approach propagated by Schmid and her associates [19, 24, 51], as well as recent advances in keypointbased color features [44] and codebook representations [45,47].
 We improve upon this baseline system by exploring two novel research directions.
-Firstly, we study a multi-modal extension by the inclusion of 20 audio concepts [3, 27, 39] and fusing using two novel multi-kernel supervised learning methods [37, 48].
-Secondly, with the help of recently proposed algorithmic refinements of bag-ofwords [41], a bag-of-words GPU implementation [42], and compute clusters, we scale-up the amount of visual information analyzed by an order of magnitude, to a total of 1,000,000 i-frames.
+Firstly, we study a multimodal extension by inclusding 20 audio concepts [3, 28, 40]and fusion using two novel multi-kernel supervised learning methods [38, 49].
+Secondly, with the help of recently proposed algorithmic refinements of the bag-of-words approach [42], a GPU implementation [43], and compute clusters, we scale-up the amount of visual information analyzed by an order of magnitude, to a total of 1,000,000 i-frames.
 We detail our generic concept detection scheme by presenting a component-wise decomposition.
-The components exploit a common architecture, with a standardized input-output model, to allow for semantic integration.
+The components exploit a common architecture, with a standardized inputoutput model, to allow for semantic integration.
 The graphical conventions to describe the system architecture are indicated in Figure 1.
-Based on these conventions we follow the video data as they flow through the computational process, as summarized in the general scheme of our TRECVID 2009 concept detection approach in Figure 2, and detailed per component next.
+Based on these conventions we follow the video data as it flows through the computational process, as summarized in the general scheme of our TRECVID 2009 concept detection approach in Figure 2, and detailed per component next.